What is the Common Reporting Standard (CRS)? What are the consequences of the CRS?

 Crown Dependencies and Overseas Territories started reporting during 2017.

-The data that will be reported to HMRC will include:
+The data that is reported to HMRC includes:

 Banks are not under any obligation to notify their clients that information can or will be disclosed to tax authorities of other CRS member countries.